 If you are not sure what columns are contained in the variable you can use the names command:

-> names(heisenberg) [1] "trial" "mass" "velocity"
+[1] "trial" "mass" "velocity"

-We will look at another example which is used throughout this tutorial. we will look at the data found in a spreadsheet located at http://cdiac.ornl.gov/ftp/ndp061a/trees91.wk1.
-A description of the data file is located at http://cdiac.ornl.gov/ftp/ndp061a/ndp061a.txt.
-The original data is given in an excel spreadsheet.
-It has been converted into a csv file, trees91.csv, by deleting the top set of rows and saving it as a "csv" file.
+We will look at another example which is used throughout this tutorial.
+The data file was created by a group at Oak Ridge National Laboratory, and I converted it to a CSV file to make it easier to work with.
+The original data is given in an excel spreadsheet, and the CSV file, trees91.csv , was created by deleting the top set of rows and saving it as a “csv” file.
 This is an option to save within excel.
 (You should save the file on your computer.)
 It is a good idea to open this file in a spreadsheet and look at it.
 This will help you make sense of how R stores the data.

 The data is used to indicate an estimate of biomass of ponderosa pine in a study performed by Dale W. Johnson, J. Timothy Ball, and Roger F. Walker who are associated with the Biological Sciences Center, Desert Research Institute, P.O.
 Box 60220, Reno, NV 89506 and the Environmental and Resource Sciences College of Agriculture, University of Nevada, Reno, NV 89512.
 The data is consists of 54 lines, and each line represents an observation.
 Each observation includes measurements and markers for 28 different measurements of a given tree.
 For example, the first number in each row is a number, either 1, 2, 3, or 4, which signifies a different level of exposure to carbon dioxide.
 The sixth number in every row is an estimate of the biomass of the stems of a tree.
 Note that the very first line in the file is a list of labels used for the different columns of data.